Hospitals that provide the low-income with assistance

 How to get assistance with hospital bills

-So, since these insurance groups receive a 75% discount on hospital and medical bills, the under and uninsured patients also can get a substantial price break.
+- So, since these insurance groups (even including Medicaid) receive a major discount (75%+) on hospital bills, the under and uninsured patients also can get a substantial price break.
 Your goal should be to pay the same rate that an insurance company would pay the hospital or doctor for the health care service.
-In addition, if your household income is low enough, a 100 percent write-off/savings on your hospital bill is very possible from a charity.
+In addition, if your household income is low enough, a 100 percent write-off/savings on your hospital bill is very possible from a charity service provided by the hospital.

-The federal government also requires that non-profit hospitals and clinics offer financial assistance as part of Affordable Care Act, also known as ACA or Obamacare.
+The federal government also requires that non-profit hospitals offer financial assistance as part of Affordable Care Act, also known as ACA or Obamacare.
 Many states also mandate that for-profit hospitals offer assistance as well.
-This programs can benefit low-income families, those living in poverty and people with no health insurance (among others).
+These programs can benefit low-income families, those living in poverty and people with no health insurance (among others).
 Learn more about financial assistance from hospitals.

 Find hospital assistance programs in your state